isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-blep-in-pets-cats-and-dogs/index.md

 ##  Hanging Tongue Syndrome  Blep in Dogs

 A blep in dogs could be a sign of Hanging Tongue Syndrome.
 In Hanging Tongue Syndrome, a dogs tongue is painful due to becoming dry and cracking, which forces the pet to stick its tongue out.
-Read Also: [Best Flea Treatment for Cats](https://pestpolicy.com/best-flea-treatment-for-cats/).
-Therefore, if you, not your dog blepping, check the above initial signs and symptoms of a possible Hanging Tongue Syndrome.
+Read Also: [Best Flea Treatment for Cats](https://pestpolicy.com/best-flea-treatment-for-cats/).Therefore, if you, not your dog blepping, check the above initial signs and symptoms of a possible Hanging Tongue Syndrome.

-If you note some or all the signs, then you should call your vet to give your dog the required medical attention or carry them with the [Dog Backpack Carrier](https://pestpolicy.com/best-dog-backpack-carrier-for-hiking/) to the Vets office for medical attention.
+If you note some or all the signs, then you should call your vet to give your dog the required medical attention or carry them with the [Dog Backpack Carrier](https://pestpolicy.com/best-dog-backpack-carrier-for-hiking/)to the Vets office for medical attention.

 ##  Conclusion